-Guidance on Digital Communications issued by the PMCPA addresses cross-border privacy issues, and provides commentary on the use of email by pharmaceutical companies and revised advice on how companies can make the best use of digital communication tools such as Twitter, Facebook, Pinterest and Wikipedia, whilst complying with the requirements of the ABPI Code.
-The Guidance highlights that the use of social media to promote POMs is likely to be problematic, as it may not be possible to limit the audience to ensure that members of the public are not able to access the materials.
+Guidance on Social Media issued by the PMCPA addresses use of digital communication tools, such as Twitter, Facebook, Pinterest and Wikipedia, whilst complying with the requirements of the ABPI Code.
+The Guidance highlights that the use of social media to promote POMs is likely to be problematic, unless the audience can be controlled as it may not be possible to limit the audience to ensure that members of directed to a closed channel for a specific audience limited to healthcare professionals.
+The Guidance notes that platforms such as LinkedIn have functionality to target materials to healthcare professionals by job title, education and specialism.
 Use of Twitter is particularly challenging, as the limitation on the number of characters may mean that all required information cannot be included.
-Companies should have in place appropriate policies governing use of social media, based on requirements at national level.
+Companies should have in place appropriate policies governing use of social media, based on requirements at UK level.